rabbitmq/rabbitmq-website/site/flow-control.md

 This guide covers a back pressure mechanism applied by RabbitMQ nodes to publishing connections in order to avoid runaway [memory usage](/memory-use.html) growth.
-It is necessary because some compoonents in a node can fall behind particularly fast publishers as they have to do significantly more work than publishing clients (e.g. replicate data to N peer nodes or store it on disk).
+It is necessary because some components in a node can fall behind particularly fast publishers as they have to do significantly more work than publishing clients (e.g. replicate data to N peer nodes or store it on disk).